-Deficit Net Position-At December 31, 2016, the County had a deficit net position of \$2,504,450 in the Workers' Compensation Fund within the Internal Service Funds.
+Deficit Net Position-At December 31, 2017, the County had a deficit net position of \$3,048,721 in the Workers' Compensation Fund within the Internal Service Funds.
 This deficit is the result of year end case reserves and reserves for incurred but not reported claims that are related to the County's general operations, which are primarily long-term in nature.
+This deficit is anticipated to be remedied through future charges to the operating funds and the enterprise funds.
+The Worker's Compensation Fund charges the general operations of the County for actual claims paid on a pay as you go basis.